 Some children plan what they will be well in advance.
 These are the inspired costumes.
 Hours go into planning, researching and securing the right items to assemble the costume.
 These children also tell all their friends and every adult they know about what they will be, usually with great enthusiasm.
-Either by coaching or their own excitement, they want to try the costume on…a lot.
+They want to try the costume on…a lot.
 It isn’t just the costume they want to test, it is the character they want to try out as well.

-Then there are other children that are non-c0mmittal.
+Then there are the non-committal children.
 They change their minds 5-6 different times between October 1 and October 30th.
 One day they say they are going to be a ninja, the next day they say they are going to be a pirate.
 When asked what they are going to be, you are never quite sure what the answer will be.
 The pressure mounts as the big day draws near, they begin to panic which generally leads to frustration if they feel the right costume cannot be secured.

-The idea of pretending to be someone or something else and aimlessly walking door to door hoping for a choice piece of candy is nothing at all like job search.
+The idea of aimlessly walking door to door hoping for a choice piece of candy is nothing at all like job search.
 Smart trick or treaters know which houses to visit for the best candy and the best entertainment.
-They carefully plan the stops along their route for the optimum result.
+They carefully plan the stops along their route for the optimum result (CANDY).

-Have fun this Sunday whether watching from a distance, dishing out candy, or escorting your Cinderella or Batman!
+Have fun this Halloween whether watching from a distance, dishing out candy, or escorting your Cinderella or Batman!
 It is the small pleasures that bring us the greatest joy.
 Savor the moments!

 Here are the posts from the talented experts of Career Collective!